brokk-pools/defi-analytics/README.md

 - `method`: Method name used for the calculation
 - `pool`: Whirlpool address
 - `owner`: User wallet address
+- `positionId`: Position NFT mint (null if filtering all positions)
+- `positionAddress`: Position PDA address (null if filtering all positions)
 - `success`: Boolean indicating if the calculation was successful

 **Time Range**: